Fix: “Can’t connect to your DHCP server” Error in Xbox

 Xbox Can’t Connect to DHCP Server Issue Fix

-The main cause for this issue is a network issue.
-This can be caused by the MAC address if you’ve changed it from automatic in the past.
-Another cause could be that the internet is unable to connect due to the IPv4 settings being set incorrectly.
-You should also check your router because the current settings that it is using could be problematic.
+The main cause of this issue is a network problem.
+This can be caused by the MAC address if you have changed it from automatic in the past.
+Another reason could be the inability of the internet to connect due to incorrect IPv4 settings.
+Additionally, you should check your router, as its current settings could be problematic.

-Here is a list of methods that will help you with this Xbox issue:
+Here is a list of methods that will help you resolve this Xbox issue:

-This issue could be caused by the Alternative MAC address that you’ve set in the past.
-This is a router/modem-related issue that is affecting your network connection.
-The MAC address that you’ve set might’ve become problematic, making your Xbox unable to connect to the DHCP server.
+This issue may be caused by the alternative MAC address that you set in the past.
+This is a router/modem-related issue affecting your network connection.
+The MAC address you set might have become problematic, making your Xbox unable to connect to the DHCP server.

-In this case, you should be able to fix this issue by clearing the Alternative MAC address from your Xbox Settings.
+In this case, you should be able to resolve this issue by clearing the Alternative MAC address from your Xbox settings.

 Here is a guide that will show you how to do it: